DCC-EX/DCCEXProtocol/README.md

 The implementation of this library is tested on ESP32 based devices running the Arduino framework.
 There's nothing in here that's specific to the ESP32, and little of Arduino that couldn't be replaced as needed.

-This library has been tested with version 1.3.3 of the LinkedList library by Ivan Siedel.
-This library is required.

 ## Basic Design Principles